Key in a search term below to search our website.

 On the horizon are two groups of buildings and a large tree.
 On the buildings to the left sits a green bird resembling a parrot with its distinctive hooked beak, and on the right a smaller white bird.
 Above Mercury’s head flies another bird and two butterflies.

 The dog, birds and flowers are not part of the usual iconography associated with Mercury, which suggests that the imagery has been designed with a particular meaning and patron in mind.
-Jewels of this sort often contained complex messages; so far the Fettercairn Jewel retains its mystery, but we are continuing to research specific meaning at National Museums Scotland.
-Could the animals and flowers have a heraldic association with the original owner of the Jewel?
+Jewels of this sort often contained complex messages; could the animals and flowers have a heraldic association with the original owner of the Jewel?
 Is some more complex story hidden in its imagery?
-These are the type of questions we are asking and hope soon to answer.
+So far the Fettercairn Jewel retains its mystery.

 We are also trying to establish why the Fettercairn Jewel was made.
 One possibility links it to the extensive practice of royal court and noble household gift-giving: during the Scottish Renaissance, the royal family gave generous gifts of jewellery to courtiers and ambassadors, a practice common in other European courts of the period.

 Alternatively, the Jewel may have been conceived as a token for a beloved family member or spouse.
 Jewels containing miniature portraits were often exchanged as keepsakes between loved ones, and would often be worn close to the heart.